qdrant/docs/qdrant/v1.1.x/collections.md

 )
 ```

-This command enables indexing for segments that have more than 10000 KB of vectors stored.
+This command enables indexing for segments that have more than 10000 kB of vectors stored.

 ## Collection info

 Qdrant allows determining the configuration parameters of an existing collection to better understand how the points are
 distributed and indexed.

 ```http
 GET /collections/{collection_name}